Pictures by Osamu Takezaki and Kaede Moriyama (Japan Softball Association)

 Japan 10 Chinese Taipei 0 (called game – 4 innings)

 India 0 Chinese Taipei 7 (Postponed match from Thursday)

 - Chinese Taipei

 Singapore 11 Chinese Taipei 6 (halted and postponed match at bottom second inning on Thursday – Spore 5 Chinese Taipei 1)

 Japan 11 India 0 (Postponed match)

 Singapore 22 Hong Kong 0

 India v Chinese Taipei (match postponed because of late arrival of India)

 Japan 15 Hong Kong 0

-Chinese Taipei 1 Singapore 3 (match halted after 57 minutes and later postponed to tomorrow)
+Chinese Taipei 1 Singapore 5 (match halted after 57 minutes and postponed to Friday)